energy-analytics-project/energy-dashboard-cli/README.md

   --help  Show this message and exit.

 Commands:
-  archive   Archive feed to tar.gz create    Create new feed download  Download from source url invoke    Invoke a shell command in the feed directory proc      Process a feed through the stages reset     Reset feed to reprocess stage restore   Restore feed from tar.gz status    Show feed status
+  archive    Archive feed to tar.gz create     Create new feed download   Download from source url invoke     Invoke a shell command in the feed directory proc       Process a feed through the stages reset      Reset feed to reprocess stage restore    Restore feed from tar.gz s3archive  Archive feed to S3 bucket s3restore  Restore feed zip files from from S3 bucket status     Show feed status
 ```

 ### feeds